uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 ### Logic / Design
-To display a 6-bit decimal into BCD it needs to be used the operations / and % to devide the ones units to the tens units.
-With it, the number can be displayed up to 63.
+To display a 6-bit binary number as BCD, division (/) and modulo (%) operations are used to separate the tens and units digits.

 ### Implementation